Biology

 The biology major provides a broad foundation in the biological sciences.
 In addition to gaining communication, analytical, and critical thinking skills, you will gain an understanding of the role that individuals and society play in improving our natural environment.

-Combine your biology major with study in our pre-medicine, pre-physician assistant, pre-dental, pre-optometry, or pre-chiropractic.
+Combine your biology major with study in our pre-medicine, pre-physician assistant, pre-dentalpre-optometry, or pre-chiropractic.

-- Prepare for a career in wildlife or conservation.
+Prepare for a Career in Wildlife or Conservation

 Combine your biology major with a wildlife management & conservation concentration and develop the skills for an entry-level biologist position with a government agency, non-governmental organization (NGO), or private company.
 This concentration will also prepare you for a graduate program in wildlife biology, conservation, ecology, and other related fields.